comp1100/comp1100.github.io/_sources/innovation/8_customer_relationships_and_channels.md

 One final lesson that we can learn from the experience of others, is that there is a relationship between solution complexity and marketing complexity.

-{numref}`fig:distribution_complexity` illustrates that as distrubution complexity increases, often too does marketing complexity.
+{numref}`fig:distribution_complexity` illustrates that as distrubution complexity increases, often marketing complexity does too.
 Further, this correlates with a higher value add, and negatively correlates with the ability to scale volume.

 ```{figure} ./figs/distribution_complexity.png
 ---